Legal Insights / Family Law / Overview of Adult Adoption in BC

 Who needs to consent?

-The court may make the adoption order without the consent of anyone except the person to adopted (and of course the applicant).
+The court may make the adoption order without the consent of anyone except the person to be adopted (and of course the applicant).
 This is distinct from the adoption of a child.

 The consent must be freely given and without any form of coercion.